Better Than Mochi for Women in Their 50s 2026: GLP-1 Options for Perimenopause & Menopause Weight | Luma Health

 $197/mo sema · $297/mo tirz

 Flat-rate compounded semaglutide and tirzepatide at a price that never changes.
 VialsRX (TX #35264) publicly named and independently verifiable.
-Wasef Health, PC for clinical oversight including providers familiar with perimenopause/menopause context.
-No coaching included — but the $17/month saved vs Mochi's medication-only price ($135 vs $197 doesn't factor in the $79 membership — actual comparison is $214 combined Mochi vs $197 Luma) can fund a monthly session with a licensed RD or nutritionist specializing in women's health, which may be more targeted than general weight loss coaching.
-No contracts.
-Cancel anytime.
+Wasef Health, PC for clinical oversight.
+No coaching included — but the savings vs Mochi's combined total can fund a monthly session with a licensed RD specializing in women's health.
+No contracts, cancel anytime.

 For women in their 50s: Both sema and tirz available.
-Tirz ($297/mo flat) provides the higher-efficacy option with potential insulin sensitization benefits for perimenopause-associated insulin resistance.
+Tirz ($297/mo flat) provides the higher-efficacy option with potential insulin sensitization benefits.

 Calibrate — Best for Insured Women with Commercial Coverage

-For women in their 50s: Metabolic lab work (thyroid, glucose, HbA1c) is particularly relevant during the hormonal transition period.
+For women in their 50s: Metabolic lab work is particularly relevant during the hormonal transition period.

 Luma Health NAD+ or HRT (Adjunct Services)